431 Academic Research Building

 Links: CV, Lab Website

 Dr. Zhang is a Ge Li and Ning Zhao Professor of Statistics in The Wharton School at University of Pennsylvania.
-Her research focuses primarily on the development of statistical methods and computational algorithms for the analysis of data from high-throughput biological experiments.
-She has made contributions to copy number and structural variant detection, to the modeling and estimation of intra-tumor genetic heterogeneity, and to the modeling and analysis of single-cell and spatial genomic data.
+Her research focuses in Statistical Genetics and Genomics, primarily on the development of statistical models and computational algorithms for the analysis of data from high-throughput biological experiments.
+In Genomics, she has made contributions to DNA copy number estimation in bulk and single cell settings, to the modeling and estimation of intra-tumor genetic heterogeneity, and to the modeling and analysis of single-cell and spatial genomic data.
 In Statistics, she has made contributions to change-point analysis, variable selection, and model selection.

 Dr. Zhang obtained her Ph.D. in Statistics in 2005 from Stanford University.
 After one year of postdoctoral training at University of California, Berkeley, she returned to the Department of Statistics at Stanford University as Assistant Professor in 2006.
 She received the Sloan Fellowship in 2011, and formally moved to University of Pennsylvania with tenure in 2012.
-She was awarded the Medallion Lectureship by the Institute of Mathematical Statistics in 2021 and the P.R.
+She was awarded the Medallion Lectureship by the Institute of Mathematical Statistics in 2021, and the P.R.
 Krishnaiah Memorial Lectureship in 2023.
+In 2025 she was also awarded the Frontiers of Science Award for her work on gene expression recovery in single cell RNA sequencing.
 Her work has been funded by grants from the NSF, NIH, and Mark Foundation.
-At Penn, she is a member of the Abramson Cancer Center and the Graduate Group in Genomics and Computational Biology, and Senior Fellow of Institute of Biomedical Informatics.
+At Penn, she is a member of the Abramson Cancer Center, the Center for Cellular Immunotherapies, the Institute of Biomedical Informatics, and the Graduate Group in Genomics and Computational Biology.
 Dr. Zhang currently serves as the Vice Dean of the Wharton Doctoral Program.

-You can find the latest updates on my research on my lab website:
+You can find the latest updates on my research on my lab website and my google scholar page.

 This seminar-based course provides students with the opportunity to hone their data science skills and gain practical experience by working with a community organization on a data science problem of interest to the organization.
 Students will gain skills in problem formulation, collaboration with community organizations and communication of data science results.
 Students will work in groups on a data science problem of interest to a community organization.